jonseymour/12coins/README.md

 The solution documented in solution.go is a very pleasing solution.

-Unlike the other attempts, this solution only requires 3 weighings and these weighings are sufficient to discriminate the 24 different possibilities for any given input configuration.
+Unlike the other attempts, this solution only requires 3 weighings and these weighings are sufficient to discriminate the 24 different possibilities for any given configuration of the coins.

     var (
         weights = []Weight{